 They reduce blood pressure, safely slow down the heart and reduce stress and anxiety.
 It gives hair transplant trypophobic patients relief throughout the operation.

-Beta-blockers may have some side effects such as sleep problems and cold fingers.
+Beta-blockers may have side effects, such as sleep problems and cold fingers.
 A healthcare professional should decide on its use.

 Anti-anxiety (Anxiolytic) Drugs

 Anxiolytics are used to treat anxiety and excessive worry.
-They are effective to get rid of hair transplant trypophobia symptoms.
+They are effective in getting rid of hair transplant trypophobia symptoms.

 Some of them are alprazolam (Xanax), chlordiazepoxide (Librium), clonazepam (Klonopin), and diazepam (Valium).

-They are also preferred as an alternative to sedation in medical procedures.
+They are also referred to as an alternative to sedation in medical procedures.

-Anxiolytics may cause drowsiness or dizziness as side effects.
+Anxiolytics may cause drowsiness or dizziness as a side effect.

 Can you overcome hair transplant trypophobia?